 We reached camp at mid-afternoon.
 Marie was still feeling pretty washed out and the drive had been very long and hot.
-10km south of the border town of Kasane (with crossings to both Zambia, which we planned to take, and Zimbabwe) we had a choice of a shorter 4WD access road or a long convoluted 2WD access road.
+10km south of the border town of Kasane (it has border crossings to both Zambia, which we planned to take, and Zimbabwe) we had a choice of a shorter 4WD access road or a long convoluted 2WD access road.
 We’d done enough driving and there’s no point having 4WD if you don’t use it.
 There were big warning signs about it being deep sand.
-We really didn’t want to get stuck it was far too hot and Marie really wasn’t up to dealing with it (she does all the rough driving).
+We really didn’t want to get stuck, it was far too hot and Marie really wasn’t up to dealing with it (she does all the rough driving).
 It turned out to be a lot of fun, yes the sand was deep but it also had 2 sharp corners, a left then a right.
-Given the secret of driving sand is keeping momentum and really not wanting to get stuck we took a high speed approach and slid around them.
+Given the secret of driving on sand is keeping momentum and really not wanting to get stuck we took a high speed approach and slid around them.
 Such fun!

 We hadn’t realised when we booked it but it turned out we were staying at the only camp in the area with it own watering hole.
 This was perfect as it meant we could spend the entire afternoon just sitting watching the elephants come and go.
 They even had a bunker hide, accessed by a 7-8m tunnel that brings you out just a couple of metres away from the watering hole.

 There was a reasonable breeze so it was dusty work even from the upstairs bar that overlooked the watering hole, but it was quite incredible being just meters away.
 The camp was unfenced too so the elephants would literally pass right by and then drink and splash around in front of us.
 We loved watching their behaviour, the lone males differed from the herds who always had a sentry keeping watch, the interactions when herds met and how after some barging some herds would coexist while others chased the other family off.